pianomanx/Clover/README.md

 ### RehabMan added features/fixes

+Released as Clover_v2.4k_r4328.RM-4448.d22dddfd.pkg on bitbucket, 2017-11-31:

+- restored "without caches" option (AGAIN!)

+- fixed an issue with config.plist/ACPI/DSDT/Patches as it concerned non-merged SSDTs from ACPI/patched when there were NULL entries in XSDT

+- added code to deal correctly with NULL entries in XSDT and RSDT (related to above issue)

+- added code to deal with double-NULL (original Clover AcpiPatcher.c terminated the XSDT/RSDT at the position of double-NULL)

+- internal: lots of code cleanup/simplification in AcpiPatcher.c

+- updated to latest Clover svn (4328)

 Released as Clover_v2.4k_r4318.RM-4429.43710d68.pkg on bitbucket, 2017-11-24:

 - fixed an issue with AutoMerge when SSDTs have the same OEM table ID